lineality/Online_Voting_Using_One_Time_Pads/README.md

 - 3.2  If the voter loses the QR code the person should cancel the process.

-4. a bad-agent will record a fake record of the vote from the ballot:
+4. A bad-agent will record a fake record of the vote from the ballot:
 - while a possible risk, this process is the same as for any paper ballot

-5. a bad-agent will act on the behalf of a participant without the voter's participation
+5. A bad-agent will act on the behalf of a participant without the voter's participation
 - cast a vote
 - cancel or change registration
 - try to register or get registration information